 Most German kitchen brands are similar in terms of specification — but not all.
 Their are some German brands that cost similar to Leicht, but offer a much higher specification kitchen for the money.
 So, for example, some brands benefit from having 8mm solid backs rather than the standard 3 or 4mm hardboard backs.
 Some brands also offer a choice of up to 25 colours for the interiors of the carcasses rather than just white.
 This means you’ll usually be able to match the colour of the door you choose to the colour of the unit inside.
 Matching the colour of the door to the internal colour of the unit gives a much more seemless look.
 So, for example, if you’re having a dark grey door, it looks a lot nicer when you open the door & the colour of the unit inside is dark grey rather than white.

 Again, the dilemma is knowing where to find these ranges — and again, that’s where I come in.
-So, If you want a German kitchen that’s just as good quality as a Leicht kitchen but costs about 30% less, we can help.
-Alternatively, if you want a German kitchen that costs similar to leicht, but offers you a lot more for your money, I can also help.
+So, If you want a German kitchen that’s just as good quality as a Leicht kitchen, but costs about 35% less, we can help.
+Alternatively, if you want a German kitchen that costs similar to leicht, but offers a lot more for the money, we can help find you this too.

 Our FREE service finds you the best value kitchens.